Radarr/Radarr/README.md

 - ffprobe issues: There's a bug in VideoFileInfoReader that causes ffprobe to read the entire file during HDR analysis if the video stream is at a non-zero index.
 This is especially problematic for remote files since it uses bandwidth unnecessarily: https://github.com/Radarr/Radarr/pull/11364
 - RefreshMonitoredDownloadsCommand: Tools like decypharr and nzbdav issue this command after processing a download.
 But when this command is issued through the API or through the UI, it has a `Normal` priority, causing a buildup of queue items if lots of searches are triggered at once: https://github.com/Radarr/Radarr/pull/11365
+- Fix a bug where Radarr silently ignores torrents that have been previously imported, deleted and then grabbed again.
+Without this, repairs from tools like decypharr don't work reliably.

 ### Tweaks